lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+## 2026-07-31

+Last day of residency at ZK/U. Afternoon DIY modular case repair with Janek, then we recorded an hour of music.
+Evening meet up with friends and an art opening.

 ## 2026-07-29

 Attended Show Us Your Screens at Offline tonight and saw 90% of my friends from Berlin in one place!
 Gave a short presentation on my recent projects and L5, and even performed with [n0iseband](http://notapipe.itch.io/n0iseband).